magnaniotavio/e-commerce-model/README.md

 Among some other minor things (product images, user profile descriptions, etc.).

-As of June 13, some **future improvements** I intend do in the following days/weeks include:
+As of June 27, some **future improvements** I intend do in the following days/weeks include:
-- Adding more comments and changing the names of many variables to make the code easier to understand and fix
+- Adding more comments
-- Adding authentication at the backend so that only the Administrator can do certain things (hidden routes are not enough)
 - Improving the design by making it more responsive, as well as more visually pleasing (as of now, it's rather ugly, for I have been focusing on other things)
-Currently I am focusing on simplifying the code, mostly by adding some layers of abstraction to allow me to reuse certain functions that I have been repeating more than I should.